ThatXliner/blog/src/content/blog/advice-for-freshmen.md

 They don’t.

 Engineering and creative projects can be simple.
-Many great ones already exist in some form.
+Many great products already exist in some form.
 That’s fine.

-What matters is that you made something.
+What matters is that *you* made something.

 Why?
 Because projects give you: